dp28/layer/README.md

 Layer makes it possible to programmatically change the terminal background as a way of providing information without disrupting your workflow.
 For example, it can be used:
-* To notify you that a long-running script has finished (see the provided 'notifications' template)
+* To notify you that a long-running script has finished (*see the provided 'notifications' template*)
-* As an in-your-face todo list
+* As an in-your-face todo list (*see the provided 'todo' template*)
 * As a reference for keyboard shortcuts that you do not yet know

 ## Installation